dleppik/EgTest/README.md

 ##Details

-Method parameters and return types should be constants, but they can be of any type import from anywhere, so long as it is visible to the test.
-Thus `java.time.Instant.EPOCH`, with the full package name, may be used.
+Method parameters and return types should be constants, but they can be imported from anywhere, so long as it is visible to the test.
+Thus `org.apache.log4j.Level.DEBUG`, with the full package name, may be used if log4j is included in the test build CLASSPATH.

-While there's no reason we can't support any JVM language, the assertions are written in Java.
+Any JVM language that supports assertions should be able to use EgTest.

 ##Generating JUnit Tests